Upper and Lower Bounds on the Performance of Kernel PCA: Notation and background

-The goal of kernel PCA is to analyse $K$ by putting the intricate data sample of size $m$ from the set $\mathcal{X}$ into $\mathcal{H}$, where data are properly separated, and then find a small (in terms of dimension) subspace $V$ of $\mathcal{H}$ which catches the major part of the information contained in the data.
-We define $\mu \in \mathcal{M}_1(\mathcal{X})$, a probability measure over $\mathcal{X}$, as the distribution representing the way data are spread out over $\mathcal{X}$.
+The goal of kernel PCA is to analyse $K$ by putting the intricate data sample of size $m$ from the set $\mathcal{Z}$ into $\mathcal{H}$, where data are properly separated, and then find a small (in terms of dimension) subspace $V$ of $\mathcal{H}$ which catches the major part of the information contained in the data.
+We define $\mu \in \mathcal{M}_1(\mathcal{Z})$, a probability measure over $\mathcal{Z}$, as the distribution representing the way data are spread out over $\mathcal{Z}$.
+In other words, we want to find a subspace $V \subseteq \mathcal{H}$ such as